hashicorp/terraform-provider-aws/website/docs/r/cloudfront_vpc_origin.html.markdown

 ### Top Level Arguments

+The following arguments are required:

 * `vpc_origin_endpoint_config` (Required) - The VPC origin endpoint configuration.

+The following arguments are optional:

-* `tags` - (Optional) A map of tags to assign to the resource.
+* `tags` - (Optional) Key-value tags for the place index.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ### VPC Origin Endpoint Config Arguments

+* `arn` (Required) - The ARN of the CloudFront VPC origin endpoint configuration.
-* `http_port` (Required) - The HTTP port for the CloudFront VPC origin endpoint configuration.
+* `http_port` (Optional) - The HTTP port for the CloudFront VPC origin endpoint configuration.
-* `https_port` (Required) - The HTTPS port for the CloudFront VPC origin endpoint configuration.
+* `https_port` (Optional) - The HTTPS port for the CloudFront VPC origin endpoint configuration.
 * `name` (Required) - The name of the CloudFront VPC origin endpoint configuration.
 * `origin_protocol_policy` (Required) - The origin protocol policy for the CloudFront VPC origin endpoint configuration.
 * `origin_ssl_protocols` (Required) - A complex type that contains information about the SSL/TLS protocols that CloudFront can use when establishing an HTTPS connection with your origin.